TEN THOUSAND BUDDHAS MONASTERY

 The lower-level terrace also has a vegetarian restaurant serving snacks and a la carte meals.
 Beyond the pagoda in a corner of the terrace is another path with staircase leading downhill to Sha Tin also lined with gold statues.
-About half way along the descent of this staircase, a path branching off to the right leads to Starock Bookstore, run by a local writer and calligraphist, and Wing Wo Bee Farm which, at weekends, often sets up a stall at the foot of the hill selling pure honey produced on the farm.
+About half way along the descent of this staircase, a path branching off to the right leads to Starock Bookstore, run by a local writer and calligraphist (update Nov 2015 Starock Bookstore is now closed), and Wing Wo Bee Farm which, at weekends, often sets up a stall at the foot of the hill selling pure honey produced on the farm.

 Another 69 steps lead to the upper terrace which contains the Amitabha Hall, Avalotiskesvara (Kwun Yam) House, Cundi House, Ksitigarbha House, Jade Emperor Hall, Sprinkler Guanyin, YueXi Pavilion and Naga-puspa Court.